Skip to main content

 Alcohol Poisoning Warning Signs

-Common warning signs include confusion, vomiting, seizures, slow or irregular breathing, pale or bluish skin, low body temperature, unconsciousness, inability to wake the person, and loss of coordination.
+Alcohol poisoning is a life-threatening medical emergency.
+Warning signs may include confusion, repeated vomiting, seizures, slow or irregular breathing, pale or bluish skin, low body temperature, unconsciousness, or inability to wake the person.

 If alcohol poisoning is suspected, call 911 immediately and remain with the individual until emergency medical services arrive.